guissalustiano/sqlar/README.md

 > [!CAUTION]
 > This repo is a work in progress and is not ready to be used yet
 ## Plan
-Before publish I with improve the type analysis, infering the righ types to output.
+Before publishing, I will improve the type analysis, inferring the right types to output.
-It's also planned to support domains and references with new types patters.
+It's also planned to support domains and references with new types of patterns.
-And explore dimensional analysis with constraints to avoid return Vec to everthing
+And explore dimensional analysis with constraints to avoid returning Vec to everything.

 ## How to use?
-Write prepare statments in sql file aside your rust code
+Write prepared statements in a SQL file aside from your rust code.
 ```sql
 PREPARE find_user AS SELECT id, name FROM users WHERE id = $1;
 PREPARE list_users AS SELECT id, name FROM users;